Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The McFarland Police Department takes valid complaints very seriously and, in situations where such measures are necessary, will conduct an in-depth internal investigation.
 Because such a complaint against an officer is a very serious matter, you should also be aware that Wisconsin State Statute 946.66 provides for a serious penalty for any individual that files a false complaint regarding the conduct of a police officer.
 When appropriate, it is advisable to take some time to calm down and thoroughly think through what occurred prior to filing such a complaint.

-Requests for copies of police reports, accident reports, or other police records are made directly to the Police Department by filling out a Public Open Records Request Form (PDF), and submitting it to the Department.
+Requests for copies of police reports, accident reports, or other police records are made directly to the Police Department by filling out the Police Records Request Form.

 Once received, the form is reviewed by a Department Supervisor who is specially trained in Wisconsin Open Records Law.
 You will be notified by the Department as to if the record can be released, and if so, when it will be available to you.
 There will typically be a nominal fee assessed for copies of documents.